 If the appropriate staff member cannot resolve your grievance, you may appeal by submitting a "Level 2" grievance to a sergeant within five days of receiving the response.
-Utilizing the same grievance number, complete a new form and submit in the same manner as the first.
+Utilizing the same grievance number, complete a new form and submit in the same manner as the first or select escalate on the tablet.
 You will receive a response from a sergeant within five days.

 If the sergeant is unable to resolve your grievance, you may appeal their response by submitting a "Level 3" grievance to the Jail Commander within five days of receiving the response.
-Complete a new grievance form and submit in the same manner as the first two.
+Complete a new grievance form and submit in the same manner as the first two or select escalate on the tablet.
 You will receive a response from the Jail Commander within five days.

 If the Jail Commander is unable to resolve your grievance, you may appeal their response by submitting a "Level 4" grievance to the Captain within five days of receiving the response.
-Complete a new grievance form and submit in the same manner as the first three.
+Complete a new grievance form and submit in the same manner as the first three or select escalate on the tablet.
 You will receive a response from the Captain within 14 days.